 Lifestyle changes

-The Australian physical activity and sedentary behaviour guidelines for adults aged 18–64 years recommend physical activity for all adults at all ages, including women, during and beyond menopause.
-The recommendation is for people to do either 2.5 hours of moderate-intensity physical activity weekly or 1.25 hours of vigorous-intensity physical activity weekly.
+The Australian physical activity and sedentary behaviour guidelines for adults aged 18–64 recommend physical activity for all adults, including women during and after menopause.
+The recommendation is for either:

 Reformer Pilates